Introduction and Aims

 By the end of the module students should be able to:

-To develop an understanding of the role of cooperative strategy, and its expression through strategic alliances, in the modern business context.
+- The role of cooperative strategy, and its expression through strategic alliances, in the modern business context.

-To introduce perspectives from different disciplines that contribute to an understanding of cooperative strategy and strategic alliances.
+- Perspectives from different disciplines that contribute to an understanding of cooperative strategy and strategic alliances.

-To understand the considerations involved in establishing alliances, selecting partners and choosing an alliance form.
+- The considerations involved in establishing alliances, selecting partners and choosing an alliance form.

-To provide an insight into factors impacting on the achievement of alliance objectives (including learning) and on how they may evolve over time.
+- Factors impacting on the achievement of alliance objectives (including learning) and on how they may evolve over time.